svtk/kotlin-swift-interopedia/docs/generics/Generic interfaces.md

 @end
 ```

 But generics are [not yet supported](https://kotlinlang.org/docs/native-objc-interop.html#generics) on interfaces.
-In Swift itself, you can create a protocol with a generic one.
+In Swift itself, you can create a protocol with a generic parameter.

 ---
 [Table of contents](/README.md)